solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

   as `Transaction` and `Uint8Array`.
 - `@solana/web3.js`: Solana Web Library for interacting with the Solana network through the [JSON RPC API](https://docs.solana.com/api/http).
-- `react-native-get-random-values`: Secure random number generator polyfill for `web3.js` underlying Crypto library on React Native.
+- `expo-crypto`: Secure random number generator polyfill. for `web3.js` underlying Crypto library on React Native.
+(This only works for Expo SDK Version 49+ and Expo Router, so make sure you update)
 - `buffer`: Buffer polyfill needed for `web3.js` on React Native.

 #### Metaplex Polyfills